jgsbd210945/MACS-40550/2_Agents/mesa_schelling/README.md

 ## Summary

 The Schelling segregation model is a classic agent-based model, demonstrating how even a mild preference for similar neighbors can lead to a much higher degree of segregation than we would intuitively expect.
 The model consists of agents on a square grid, where each grid cell can contain at most one agent.
 Agents come in two colors: red and blue.
-They are happy if a certain number of their eight possible neighbors are of the same color, and unhappy otherwise.
+They are happy if a certain share of their eight possible neighbors are of the same color, and unhappy otherwise.
 Unhappy agents will pick a random empty cell to move to each step, until they are happy.
 The model keeps running until there are no unhappy agents.

-By default, the number of similar neighbors the agents need to be happy is set to 3.
-That means the agents would be perfectly happy with a majority of their neighbors being of a different color (e.g. a Blue agent would be happy with five Red neighbors and three Blue ones).
-Despite this, the model consistently leads to a high degree of segregation, with most agents ending up with no neighbors of a different color.
+Even in runs where the agents would be perfectly happy with a majority of their neighbors being of a different color (e.g. a Blue agent would be happy with five Red neighbors and three Blue ones), the model consistently leads to a high degree of segregation, with most agents ending up with no neighbors of a different color.

 ## Installation